appelgriebsch/silverblue-postinstall_upgrade/README.md

 ### Disable Workqueues

-> [!CAUTION]
+> [!WARNING]
-> There are reported data loss on some and not on others, citing that the code of cloudflare (they implemented it) is buggy.
-I've tried it myself and so far I didn't experienced any data loss, and I didn't encountered complains about it yet from zen kernel users, since zen kernel disabled it by default.
+> There are reported data loss on some and not on others, citing that the code of CloudFlare is buggy.
+I've tried it myself for about 2 years now (as of this commit), so far I didn't experienced any data loss.
+Moreover, I didn't encountered complains about it yet from zen kernel users, since zen kernel disabled it by default.
 But again, it may not be always the case.

 Quoting [Arch Wiki](https://wiki.archlinux.org/title/Dm-crypt/Specialties#Disable_workqueue_for_increased_solid_state_drive_(SSD)_performance):